lukasoppermann/browser-preview/README.md

 You can customize the shortcut using the default mac keyboard settings or by using a keyboard shortcut plugin like [Keys for sketch](https://github.com/exevil/Keys-For-Sketch).

+If you want your screen to be aligned to the left of the browser window, simply suffix the artboard name with `:left`.
+E.g. "Desktop" would be "Desktop:left".

 ## Customize browser
 Using the settings you can select which browser to use for previewing the artboard.